GerhardPaw/RevitPythonDocs/README.md

 File Naming Rules
 Method or Task Representation: Scripts that encapsulate methods or tasks should be categorized into one of four versions: basic, advanced, function, example.
 Each version addresses a different level of complexity or use-case scenario.

-basic: The most simple but working code that demonstrates the use of the task.
+Basic code represents the most simple but working code that demonstrates the use of the task.
+A basic code must not handle errors or varying inputs what is why it will not work for every scenario.
+Also it will not give user feedback and might fail silently.
+See the following basic code for getting the active sheet.

 <pre lang="python"><code>
 import clr